HwWobbe/WipHww/README.md

 ## 2026-05: #
 ...

+- reView GrokX as a Render Tool that can be enhanced.
+  - consider KeepReminders
 - at this time, KeepH needs an ifExists check
   - focus on "now" tids on a bootstrap path
     - add the now, now, nxt symbols